 Again, not really.

-Agents aren't counting your adverbs and if you go over a secret number they reject you.
-What they are doing, is reading your story to see if it makes them want to keep reading it.
+Agents and editors aren't counting your adverbs and if you go over a secret number they reject you.
+Readers aren't thinking how much better the book would be if not for all those pesky adverbs.
+What they are doing, is reading your story and deciding every page if they want to keep reading it.
 If they find reasons not to, they'll stop.
 One of those reasons is bad writing, and bad adverb usage is high on the list of what's considered bad writing.

 Adverbs are acceptable if used well.
 The trick is to know when you're being lazy and when you're using the right word to say what you mean.

 "I hate you," she said softly.Many people would swap out softly for whisper in this instance, but whisper isn't the same as speaking softly.
 I can speak softly and not whisper.
 Softly is an adverb that conveys something specific depending on the context in which it's used.
-What you pair with this adverb will make or break it.
+It denotes tone as well as volume, attitude as much as forcefulness.
+What we pair this adverb with will make or break it.

-Sometimes the rhythm of the sentence needs those extra syllables to achieve what the author wants. (more of that here).
+Sometimes the rhythm of the sentence needs those extra syllables to achieve how the author wants that sentence to sound or flow.
 Never underestimate the power of sentence rhythm.
 There's a reason great speeches are great, and rhythm is a big part of that.
 How the words hit our ears is just as important as what those words are saying.

 Some adverbs work fine as adverbs, because trying to show the adverb would take more words than using the adverb and gunk up the story.
 It could even shift focus to the wrong thing and confuse the reader.